zmsy/ts-leet/system-design/web-application.md

     - Strengths: Client defines the query, nice frameworks, graphiql playground, type generation
     - Cons: Running it is miserable, n + 1 problems, federation is hard, [performance is awful in node](https://www.softwareatscale.dev/p/the-hidden-performance-cost-of-nodejs)

+#### Authentication & Security

+Authentication = users are who they claim they are Authorization = users can do X/Y

+- If you can, don't store passwords in your database.
+Prefer to use authenticatino from a provider, like AWS Cognito or Okta/Auth0.
+- If you have to store them in your database, use a known crypto framework for salting & hashing your passwords.
+- Using session tokens is up to you, if there's something particularly important for you to know.
+If you've got an access token, a common method of doing that is to store it in browser sessionStorage and use something like `axios` to send the header with every request to the service.
+- On the backend, use a verification middleware that checks the authorization prior to sending it anywhere.

 ### Database

 Data-layer is often one of the most important decisions that occurs, and can make or break your application.